Column: With DH shelved, another year of hapless NL swings

 “Just try to hit the ball,” he said, chuckling, “and if there’s a guy on first, bunt him over.
 That’s all I’ve got.”

-There’s still a slight chance to avoid this farce before opening day, but MLB has no plans to make another offer to the union, so it looks like the DH will be used only in the American League this season.
+There’s still a slight chance to avoid this farce before opening day, but MLB has no plans to make another offer to the union, so it looks as though the DH will be used only in the American League this season.

 Leave it to baseball to go back to a dual, unnecessary system that is totally out of touch with the times and only favored by the handful of pitchers who have some idea what they’re doing with a bat in their hands.